vanniktech/telephoto/docs/zoomable/index.md

 # Modifier.zoomable()

 A `Modifier` for handling pan & zoom gestures, designed to be shared across all your media composables so that your users can use the same familiar gestures throughout your app.

-It offers,
+**Features**

+- Gestures:
-- Pinch to zoom and flings
+  - Pinch-to-zoom and flings
   - Double click to zoom
-- Single finger zoom (double click and hold)
+  - Single finger zoom (double-tap and hold)
-- Haptic feedback for over/under zoom
+- Haptic feedback when reaching zoom limits
 - Compatibility with nested scrolling
 - Click listeners
 - [Keyboard and mouse shortcuts](#keyboard-shortcuts)
+- State preservation across config changes (including screen rotations)

 ### Installation